lampapps/lampapps/_posts/2016-11-13-Static-Website-Hosting.md

           ]
         }</pre>

 5. Now go back and create a second bucket **without** the `www` in front.
 For example: `example.com`.
-This called a naked domain.
+This is called a naked domain.
 We do this because your customers may also use that to find your website.
 We want both the naked and www to work.
 Once your second bucket is created you will redirect all traffic to the www version.
 * open your new bucket and click on the **Properties** panel
 * under **Static Website hosting** click **Redirect all requests to another host name**
 * redirect all request to your www bucket, for example `www.example.com`